shanidzeann/ToDoList/README.md

 - CoreData
 - Realm

-What I've don on my own:
+What I've done on my own:
 - Extract code related to DB out of ViewControllers and place it into Database Manager

 ![Image alt](https://github.com/shanidzeann/Screenshots/blob/main/ToDo1.png)